Kirtland's snake: Common names

 Common names for C. kirtlandii include: Cora Kennicott's snake, Kirtland's red snake, Kirtland's water snake, little red snake, Ohio Valley water snake, and spread head.

 Description

 Kirtland's snake is small and slender.
 Adults reach a total length (including tail) of 12-18 inches (30–46 cm).
 It is grayish brown with a double series of large black spots down the back, and alternating smaller spots running down each side.
 The ventral scales are brick red with a prominent round black spot at each outer end.
 It has 19 rows of keeled dorsal scales at midbody, and the anal plate is divided.

 Geographic range

-Kirtland's snake is found in Illinois, Indiana, northern Kentucky, southern Michigan, Ohio, and western Pennsylvania.
+Clonophis kirtlandii is currently known to occur in Illinois, Indiana, Kentucky, southern Michigan, northeastern Missouri, Ohio, and northwestern Tennessee.
+Clonophis kirtlandii was historically known from Western Pennsylvania, but it has not been documented in the state since 1966.

 Habitat

 The preferred natural habitats of C. kirtlandii are forest, grassland, and wetlands such as swamps and marshes.
 It is almost always found very close to a water source, even though it is less aquatic than water snakes of the genus Nerodia which share its geographic range.
+Field studies have shown that populations are found within areas with abundant grass, herbaceous vegetation, and shrubs during the spring season.